This is the most comprehensive dieting guide for improving body composition that you’ll find anywhere.

-How important are frequency and timing really for improving body composition?
+So, at place four in the hierarchy: How important are frequency and timing really for improving body composition?
+Let’s find out!

-Part 6: Supplements Worth Taking
+Part 5: Supplements Worth Taking

 Supplements are the smallest piece of the puzzle, as they seem to provide less than 5 % of the total results when it comes to improving body composition.